Cruelty to animals: Historical

+The Foreign Cattle Market is a significant historical example of industrial animal handling and slaughter.
+While not intended as animal cruelty, many of its practices would be considered problematic today.

+Geek shows were an act in traveling carnivals and circuses of early America and were often part of a larger sideshow.
+The billed performer's act consisted of a single geek, who stood in the center ring to chase live chickens.
+It ended with the performer biting the chickens' heads off and swallowing them.

+Goat throwing (in Spanish: Lanzamiento de cabra desde campanario or Salto de la cabra) was a festival celebrated in the town of Manganeses de la Polvorosa, province of Zamora, Spain, on the fourth Sunday of January.
+The festival coincided with the commemoration of Saint Vincent the Martyr.

+The act of goldfish swallowing was a fad first popularized by students at American colleges in the late 1930s.

+Kots Kaal Pato (Strangle the Duck) was an event held annually in the town of Citilcum, located in the municipality of Izamal, within the state of Yucatán, Mexico.
+In it, piñatas stuffed with live animals were broken and ducks were hung from a wooden structure to later behead them.
+Since 2016, as a result of the efforts of Humane Society International Mexico and local organizations, the event no longer has this type of practices, instead featuring various sports and cultural activities.

 Laws by country

-Many jurisdictions around the world have enacted statutes which forbid cruelty to some animals but these vary by country and in some cases by the use or practice.
+Many jurisdictions around the world have enacted statutes that forbid cruelty to some animals but these vary by country and in some cases by the use or practice.

 Africa

 Egypt

 Egyptian law states that anyone who inhumanely beats or intentionally kills any domesticated animal may be jailed or fined.
 The Egyptian Society for the Prevention of Cruelty to Animals was established over a hundred years ago and was instrumental in promoting a 1997 ban on bullfighting in Egypt.

 In ancient Egyptian law, the killers of cats or dogs were executed.

 Nigeria

 Animal cruelty in Nigeria is prohibited under Section 495 of the Criminal Code (1990).
 These include, according to 495(1)(a), cruelly beating, kicking, over-loading, infuriating, or terrifying an animal, or allowing this to happen as the owner.
 Section 495(1)(b) defines failure to act as the willful or unreasonable doing or omission of any act that causes unnecessary suffering (or as the owner, permitting an act that causes unnecessary suffering).
 This section also prohibits transporting animals in a way that causes unnecessary suffering (c), administering poison (d), performing operations without due care (e), and actions related to animal fighting (f).